n1k0/casperjs-docs/extending.rst

    **Don't forget to call ``Casper``'s parent constructor!**

-Note Of course this approach is bit more verbose than the easy *monkey-patching* one, so please ensure you're not just overengineering stuff by subclassing the ``Casper`` class.
+   Of course this approach is bit more verbose than the easy *monkey-patching* one, so please ensure you're not just overengineering stuff by subclassing the ``Casper`` class.

+.. index:: coffeescript

 Using CoffeeScript
 ~~~~~~~~~~~~~~~~~~